Despical/CommandFramework/README.md

 [![discord](https://img.shields.io/discord/719922452259668000.svg?color=lime&label=discord)](https://discord.gg/Vhyy4HA)

 This framework is very lightweight annotation based command system that works similar to Bukkit's event system.
-It removes the necessity to add command to your plugin.yml but will still allow you to set command usage, description, permission, aliases, sender type, cooldown minimum and maximum argument length through the code.
+It removes the necessity to add command to your plugin.yml but will still allow you to set command usage, description, permission, aliases, sender type, cooldown, minimum and maximum argument length through the code.

 ## Documentation
-More information will be found on the [wiki page](https://github.com/Despical/CommandFramework/wiki) soon.
+More information can be found on the [wiki page](https://github.com/Despical/CommandFramework/wiki).
 The [Javadoc](https://javadoc.jitpack.io/com/github/Despical/CommandFramework/latest/javadoc/index.html) can be browsed.
 Questions related to the usage of Command Framework should be posted on my [Discord server](https://discord.com/invite/Vhyy4HA).

 ## Using Command Framework